kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-Simplewallet.md

 ### Viewing Wallet Balance

-In the running _simplewallet_ client, after opening a wallet, type `balance` and press enter to see the wallet's balance.
+In the running _zedwallet_ client, after opening a wallet, type `balance` and press enter to see the wallet's balance.

 ```
 [TRTL trtl]: balance